oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 </script>
 ```

 The component contains an `apollo` property that defines the GraphQL query.
-The main query is defined using the `gql` string tag.
-The variables that enter the query are defined by the `variables()` callback.
-The values are taken from the form fields.
+The main query is defined by the `gql` string tag.
+The `variables()` callback defines the variables that enter the query, taking them from the form fields.
 This has the effect that the GraphQL query is run every time a form field changes.
 The search results are updated automatically when the server responds.

 Finally, add the following style into the Olympics view.